Imagen con Botón

 3.2 Inequality

-• Implementing fair wage policies that ensure a living wage for all workers.
+• Implementing fair wage policies that guarantee a living wage, reducing economic desperation.

-• Enhancing access to affordable housing and healthcare services.
+• Expanding access to affordable housing and comprehensive healthcare to stabilize vulnerable populations.

-• Promoting community engagement initiatives that bridge divides and foster understanding.
+• Promoting community engagement initiatives that foster social cohesion, mutual understanding, and shared responsibility.

 3.3 Education